Abuja: Annual trade fair

 The Abuja International Trade Fair (AITF) has been held annually since 2005, under the auspices of the Abuja Chamber of Commerce and Industry (ACCI).
 ACCI has also sought to link businesses to enhance trade with East Africa.

 Postal system

 Abuja is served by the Nigerian Postal Service (NIPOST) which maintains postal codes, street names and zones.

-Transportation
+Transport

 Airport

 Nnamdi Azikiwe International Airport is the main airport serving Abuja and the surrounding capital region.
 It was named after Nigeria's first president, Nnamdi Azikiwe.
 The airport has international and domestic terminals.

 Highways

 Abuja is also linked to Nasarawa, Plateau, Benue and Northeast Nigeria by the A234 Federal Highway, which starts from the city as the Goodluck Jonathan expressway, some portions of which are still under construction.
 A direct highway link to Minna in Niger State is still under construction.
 The A2 expressway links Abuja with Kaduna in the north and Lokoja in the south.
 There are also other highway links with the outlying region, such as that linking the suburb of Dutse Alhaji with the Lower Usuma and Gurara Dams, which supply water to the city.